noahehall/theBookOfNoah/linux/docker/docker.md

       - env var injection
         - key-value pairs that are made available to programs through their execution context
         - let you change a programs configuration without modifying any files/cmd used to start the program
-        - programs can be configured to expect variable injection at container-creaation
+        - programs can be configured to expect variable injection at container-creation
       - docker volumes

   - build durable containers